MicrosoftDocs/winrt-api/windows.ui.xaml/dependencyproperty_register_1826645607.md

 The owner type that is registering the dependency property, as a type reference ([System.Type](https://docs.microsoft.com/dotnet/api/system.type?redirectedfrom=MSDN) for Microsoft .NET, a [TypeName](../windows.ui.xaml.interop/typename.md) helper struct for Visual C++ component extensions (C++/CX)).

 ### -param typeMetadata
 A property metadata instance.
-This can contain a [PropertyChangedCallback](propertychangedcallback.md) implementation reference.
+This can contain a default value and a [PropertyChangedCallback](propertychangedcallback.md) implementation reference.
+Passing `null` for this parameter is equivalent to passing a new PropertyMetadata instance created by calling [PropertyMetadata.Create](propertymetadata_create_581724777.md) with `null` as the default value parameter.

 ## -returns
 A dependency property identifier that typically is stored in a public static read-only field in your [DependencyObject](dependencyobject.md) derived class.
 The identifier is then used both by your own code and any third-party user code to reference the dependency property later, for operations such as setting its value programmatically or attaching a [Binding](../windows.ui.xaml.data/binding.md) in code.